 And while it might not be the perfect COLOUR for every room, its LRV sets it up for success.

-Click on the above image to see available packages!
+Click HERE or on the above image to see available packages!

-North facing light is a cool light that is gray with a vague blue undertone.
-It can also just slightly enhance other cool colours, so in a north facing room, you can expect Collingwood to look less warm gray and more neutral gray, while still keeping a soft subtle purple undertone.
+North-facing light is a cool light that is gray with a vague blue undertone.
+Northern light can also slightly enhance other cool colours, so in a north-facing room, you can expect Collingwood to look less warm gray and more neutral gray, while still keeping a soft subtle purple undertone.

 In the above photo, look at the highest part of the wall, just above the closet.
 This really shows Collingwood in its normal glory.

-If you have a north facing room and want a gray, but not a cold gray, you MIGHT need to go more into the greige range as Collingwood just might not be enough to hit your happy place.
+However, if you have a north-facing room and want a gray, but not a cold gray, you MIGHT need to go into the greige range as Collingwood might not be enough to hit your happy place.

-In a south facing room, Collingwood is a nice, neutral way to cooool down that warm yellow light coming in the windows, offering some neutral, but not COLD balance.
+In a south-facing room, Collingwood is a nice, neutral way to cool down that warm yellow light coming in the windows, offering some neutral, but not COLD balance.

 Oooo, these rooms are buggers.
-While north and south facing rooms have a bit more consistency throughout the day, east and west facing rooms change quite drastically.
-Here are a few tips to help you decide if Collingwood can work for you…
+While north and south-facing rooms have a bit more consistency throughout the day, east and west-facing rooms change quite drastically.
+Here are a few tips to help decide if Collingwood can work for you…

 In the morning, Collingwood will look a touch flat and drab.
 However, in the afternoon it will shift into a GORGEOUS soft, warm gray.

-The key is to figure out what time of day you spend the most time in your room and see how it feels.
+The key is to figure out what time of day you spend the most time in your room and see how Collingwood feels in that light.
 If you’re SUPER jacked on it, then check it at the time of the day when you LEAST use the room and make sure it’s still liveable for you.

-Check out my affordable AND fun E-design and Online Paint Colour Packages – starting at $45
+Check out my Online Paint Colour Packages – I’d love to help!

-This post was originally published in 2017 but was updated and revamped.
+This post was originally published in 2017 but was updated and revamped in 2019.